ronakupadhyaya/Horizons-week-03/day2/companies/README.md

 ### Step 2: Calculating Results

-1. To make your tests pass, open your `functions.js` file and fill in the functions.
+You can now check your tests and see them failing/passing.
+Open your `functions.js` file and fill in the functions to perform the different calculations.
+Each function has a short description of the expected results and some hints to achieve them.

-TODO// COMPLETE STEPS TO CALCULATE RESULTS.
+Every time you modify a function or want to check your progress, go to the command line and run `npm test`.

 ## Results
 By the end of this exercise, you should be familiar with the following concepts: